Phil Prentice, Chief Officer

 During 2020, Leigh was a member of the Scottish Government’s Social Renewal Advisory Board, the report from which (If Not Now When?) was published in January 2021, and Chaired the review of the Town Centre Action Plan for the Scottish Government, the report from which (A New Future for Scotland’s Towns) was published in February 2021.
 He was a member of the Scottish Government’s Ministerial Retail Strategy Group, which wrote the Retail Strategy for Scotland, published in March 2022.
 Leigh runs a blog on retail matters.

 Mhairi Donaghy, Vice Chair (Membership Services)

-Towns are essential in clustering together the facilities and services that people want to use in accessible locations that promote variety and encourage innovation.
-Successful towns have a distinctive offer, are vibrant places, and encourage people to visit through activities, events and marketing efforts, helping to sustain business performance.
-Where they can define their purpose and exploit opportunities, all towns have the potential to build a more successful future.
+Towns are essential in bring together the facilities and services that people want to use in accessible places that people can get to – this helps to promote variety and encourage innovation.
+Successful towns have a distinctive offer, are vibrant places, and encourage people to visit through activities, events and marketing efforts, helping to sustain business performance and local jobs, and strengthen community ties.
+Where they have a clear purpose and can harness opportunities, all towns have the potential to build a successful future.

 Tom Sneddon, Treasurer

 Tom is currently treasurer to Scotland's Towns Partnership.

 "As an architect in private practice and as a Director of the Development Trusts Association Scotland [DTAS] I represent both the active practitioner and the can-do community-led ethos of DTAS on the board of STP.